 I shall always remember the day when, in desperation, I realised that the compartmentalisation of subjects was arbitrary and that everything in the Universe was linked and related.
 That was the first self-initiated step to transformative thinking which I carried through to my teaching, an epiphany in the second year of my undergraduate degree!
 I felt as if I had unlocked a mystery of the Universe, stepped upon one of its secrets, a new world view that was to transform my mind forever.
 I now had a foundation on which I could build a body of biological knowledge that led from atoms to consciousness and beyond, into culture and society.
 I was overtaken by a habit of seeing relationships between all things, no matter how bizarre and remote from each other two objects of interest could be.
 Everything, all matter was made of atoms, the different arrangements of which produced a human, cat or tree!
 If it were biological or scientific concepts I was thinking of, I tested my own understanding of the concept before verifying the information in a prescribed text or in discussion with somebody.
 I had become a self-initiated learner and 'find out for yourself' became my dictum.
 A new worldview and an unquenchable thirst for knowledge emerged that went beyond academic subjects to other pertinent issues in life.
-My curiosity had been triggered and life had taken on a new meaning, and it continues to this day!^{3,4} It is curiosity that sparks the passion for wanting to know, and knowledge, in the words of John Henry Newman, is power5.
-I had become an unashamed reductionist, forever seeking out the fundamental component or particle of any system under consideration, including the Universe.6 and instilled the joy of learning and teaching in students, thus contributing to creating 'learners for life'.
+My curiosity had been triggered and life had taken on a new meaning, and it continues to this day!
+It is curiosity that sparks the passion for wanting to know, and knowledge, in the words of John Henry Newman, is power.
+I had become an unashamed reductionist, forever seeking out the fundamental component or particle of any system under consideration, including the Universe.